Saturday, November 30, 2024

 That webpage links to another entitled "Towering Figures," in which brief stories are told of four "key individuals in pioneering and continuing the growth of the American Mathematical community": J.J.
 Sylvester, Felix Klein, E.H.
 Moore, and Oswald Veblen.

-Veblen had a connection to each of the three who preceded him.
+Veblen had a connection to each of the three other "towering figures" who preceded him.
 His father, Andrew, would surely have studied with J.J.
 Sylvester at Johns Hopkins before moving to the University of Iowa in 1883 to teach physics and math--the same year Sylvester returned to Europe.
 And surely his father would have taken a 13 year old Oswald to hear Felix Klein speak in 1893 at the International Mathematical Congress held as part of the Chicago World's Fair.
 Oswald went on to study with E. H. Moore in Chicago, before moving to Princeton.

 A couple asides: Biographies of Sylvester and Klein mention their work to encourage women to pursue careers in mathematics, as did Veblen.